software-github/GLUER/README.md

 * the three windows are idependent from each other.
 * the differential analysis and downloading funciton of plotting data will make users to custermize their analysis needs.

 More details of this Dashboard are found here.
 We have been keeping updating the functions of this dashboard.
-Please let me know if you have any suggestions for this dashboard.
+Please let us know if you have any suggestions for this dashboard.

 <p align="center">
 <img src="src/gluer/data/GUI_tutorial.png">